If you’re in search of the best spa hotels in Ireland, the guide below should save you some time.

-18. The Dingle Skellig
+24. The Dingle Skellig (Kerry)

-You’ll find the mighty 4-star Dingle Skellig Hotel a handy walk from Dingle Town in the Kingdom of Kerry.
+You’ll find the 4-star Dingle Skellig Hotel a handy walk from Dingle Town in the Kingdom of Kerry.

 The hotel is finely located on the shores of the beautiful Dingle Bay, which means you’ll get to enjoy magnificent views throughout the hotel.

-19. The Shandon
+25. The Shandon (Donegal)

 Inside the spa, you’ll find a luxurious range of heat and cooling experiences that’ll help cleanse and relax the mind, body and soul.